hydiexe/cnn-resnet-batik/README.md

 # Batik Classification with ResNet (Google Colab ver)
-This project implements deep learning models using the ResNet architecture to classify 25 traditional Indonesian batik patterns.
-It is optimized to run on **Google Colab** with automatic data splitting, training, and evaluation.
+This project implements deep learning models using the ResNet architecture to classify 20 traditional Indonesian batik patterns.

 ---